Your cart is currently empty!

 I've heard it's better to go slowly

-Assuming the risk of refeeding syndrome is now over, there is no good reason to slow down weight gain.
 In adult treatment, traditionally, there was a fear that rapid gain would scare patients away.
 This has leaked into the thinking of some of those treating youngsters, for no good reason.
-Your child will be scared of eating and of weight gain anyway, and you will support them through their fear.
+Your child will be scared of eating and of weight gain anyway.
+You will support them through their fear.

 What should I feed my child?